 What Can We Learn From BRCC?

+Now you can Black Rifle coffee stock!
 To grow their brand, Black Rifle has been very successful by taking a particular stance from other companies in the segment.
 This move requires a loyal customer base that agrees with this stance.
 However, this brand positioning can limit sales growth and opportunity for capital from those that disagree with some political views in the long term.

 Some of BRCC’s consumers may have stopped buying from them when BRCC made a move that wasn’t in line with the consumer’s beliefs.
 We can use this knowledge to invest.
 Smaller companies looking to grow can build their brand in a partisan way if they have a loyal customer base that responds well to the image portrayed.